HelpBot Assistant

 export class AppComponent { }

-Now use the app-container in the index.html instead of default one.
+Now use the app-container selector in the index.html file instead of the default one.

 <app-container></app-container>

-Pie Series
+Pie series

 import { Component, OnInit } from '@angular/core';